 Morshed Torabi demonstrating Shahnameh Naghali

 Our work is inspired by Iranian story-telling traditions.
 We perform new and contemporary Iranian poetry as our content, in both the Persian original and English translation.
 We also use multimedia video projections to create our Pardehs, and bring in other artists such as dancers and musicians on stage.
 We hope that this theatrical/literary tradition can find a place in American mainstream arts one day.
-To read about our 2007 multimedia show, ICARUS/RISE, scroll down and visit links about the making of the show, the collaborative artists, and view youtube clips.
+To read about multimedia shows, ICARUS/RISE, and Persian Rite of Spring, scroll down and visit links about the making of the show, the collaborative artists, and view youtube clips.

 Niloufar Talebi reciting new Iranian poetry in Persian and English translation